okviz/okviz.github.io/_mydocs/calendar-pro/options/about/index.md

 See more on [Licensing](../../licensing.md).

-## Diagnostic
+## Diagnostics
-If enabled, the **Diagnostic** toggle allows Calendar Pro to log significant information and errors in the script soncole of the browser.
+If enabled, the **Diagnostics** toggle allows Calendar Pro to log significant information and errors in the script soncole of the browser.
 >**NOTE**: This could affect the performance of your report.

 **Default value:** Off.